klust/LUMI-BE-training-materials/docs/intro-202310xx/02_CPE.md

 from a Linux workstation to be present on a large supercomputer.
 Since LUMI compute nodes are diskless, the system image actually occupies RAM which is another reason to keep it small.

+??? technical "Some missing pieces"

+    Compute nodes don't run a per-user dbus daemon, so some if not all DBUS functionality is missing.
+And D-Bus may sometimes show up in places where you don't expect it...
+    It may come from freedesktop.org but is is not only used for desktop software.

+    Compute nodes on a Cray system have Lustre as the main file system.
+They do not import any networked file system like NFS, GPFS or CernVM-FS (the latter used by, e.g., Cern for distributing software for the Large Haedron Collider and the [EESSI](https://www.eessi-hpc.org/eessi-architecture/) project).
+Instead these file
+    systems are mounted on external servers in the admin section of the cluster and the Cray Data Virtualisation Service (DVS) is then used to access those file systems from the compute nodes over the high-speed interconnect.

 ## Programming models